Dustfoxx/board-game-madness/Project/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-The project can be run using `gradlew lwjgl3:run` from a command line within the `project` folder.
-A java distribution must exist on path.
+The project can be run using `./gradlew lwjgl3:run` from a command line within the `Project` folder.
+A java distribution must exist on `PATH`.
 The architecture follows the MVC model and consists of the folders in `core/src/main/java`.
 This is where you will find the bulk of the work.
 `src`also contains a test folder with a few tests written for the control and model parts of the code.